index cache bloom hash tree LSM scan layer merge sort probe partition calc AI SYSTEMS CALCULUS

 Gordon McKay Professor of Computer Science · Harvard University

 I am a Professor at Harvard's John A. Paulson School of Engineering and Applied Sciences and Faculty Co-Director of the Harvard Data Science Initiative.
-I lead DASlab, the Harvard Data and AI Systems Laboratory, where my research pursues a "grammar of data systems"—enabling machines to design and tune systems architectures that are tailored to their context, faster, and more scalable.
+I lead DASlab, the Harvard Data and AI Systems Laboratory, where my research pursues a "grammar of systems"—enabling machines to design and tune systems architectures that are tailored to their context, faster, and more scalable.

-CIDR Test-of-Time Award 2025
+CIDR Test-of-Time Award 2026

 Sloan Research Fellowship 2023